 - Step Size: This is the suggested focus step size to use.
 This is a critical parameter.
-It can be defaulted from the Critical Focus Zone (CFZ) dialog if you know how to set that up.
-Alternatively, if you know a reasonable value for your equipment from other sources you can just enter that - Camera & Filter Wheel Parameters: This sets the parameters in the CCD & Filter Wheel section of the Focus screen.
-By hovering the mouse over this label you can see in the tooltip what values Focus Advisor is recommending. - Settings Parameters: This sets the parameters in Focus Settings.
-By hovering the mouse over this label you can see in the tooltip what values Focus Advisor is recommending. - Process Parameters: This sets the parameters in Focus Process.
-By hovering the mouse over this label you can see in the tooltip what values Focus Advisor is recommending. - Mechanics Parameters: This sets the parameters in Focus Mechanics.
-By hovering the mouse over this label you can see in the tooltip what values Focus Advisor is recommending. - SEP Parameters: This sets the SEP parameter profile appropriate for the scope type attached in the selected Optical Train.
+It is defaulted from the Critical Focus Zone (CFZ) pane.
+So the first thing to do is set this panel up and get a reasonable value for the CFZ.
+Alternatively, if you know a reasonable value for your equipment from other sources you can just enter that. - Out Step Multiple: This is the suggested outward step multiple to use. - Camera & Filter Wheel Parameters: This sets the parameters in the CCD & Filter Wheel section of the Focus screen.
+By hovering the mouse over this label you can see in the tooltip what values Focus Advisor is recommending. - Settings Tab Parameters: This sets the parameters in the Focus Settings pane of the Focus screen.
+By hovering the mouse over this label you can see in the tooltip what values Focus Advisor is recommending. - Process Tab Parameters: This sets the parameters in the Focus Process pane of the Focus screen.
+By hovering the mouse over this label you can see in the tooltip what values Focus Advisor is recommending. - Mechanics Tab Parameters: This sets the parameters in the Focus Mechanics pane of the Focus screen.
 By hovering the mouse over this label you can see in the tooltip what values Focus Advisor is recommending. - Help: Press this button to get help on using Focus Advisor. - Update Params: Press this button to accept the Focus Advisor recommendations and update the Focus parameters where the associated Update checkbox is checked..

-5.7.9 Filter Settings
+5.7.10 Filter Settings